What WorkSafe will pay for

 It is a WorkSafe requirement that each item billed must be supported by adequate detail in the hospital operation report.

-For further details on the information required when submitting invoices to the Agent for elective surgery, please refer to How to Invoice WorkSafe.
+For further details on the information required when submitting invoices to the Agent for elective surgery, please refer to Instructions for invoicing WorkSafe.

 What fees are payable for elective surgery?